 Figure 2.
-Demonstration of Leaflet. (a) A user using the Leaflet; (b) The physical Leaflet.
+Demonstration of Leaflet. (a) A user using the Leaflet; (b) The physical Leaflet with text descriptions of artifacts.

 Postcard AR

 The design of Postcard AR is inspired by the Magic Book concept proposed by Billinghurst et al. [21].
 They presented a prototype based on AR image recognition technology, including AR image recognition software and a physical book with image targets [22].
 Users can scan the image targets from the book to trigger corresponding digital information.
 In this study, we apply the Magic Book design to the museum souvenir postcard.
 We adopt a standard postcard size of 14.8 x 10 centimeters.
-Users can view the image and read the text on the postcard.
-In addition, they can use a smartphone to view the augmented cultural artifacts, itssize information, and use touchscreen gestures to rotate and scale the object (see Fig. 3).
+Users can view the artifact image and read the text descriptions on the postcard.
+In addition, they can use a smartphone to view the augmented cultural artifacts, its size information, and use touchscreen gestures to rotate and scale the object (see Fig. 3).